aedanpope/tc_client/README.md

 Other DQN examples in the literature anneal ε down from 1 to a small value, commonly 0.1.
 In our case there's not much point at exploring with high ε values once we have the initial random-action replay dataset collected - instead it's faster to just train the positive examples we have from the initial exploration, and then start learning what variants of those examples fail.

-Conversely, ε=0.2 is a good choice for this particular environment since the Vulture's weapon cools down in about 5 timesteps - and so it makes sense to try one deviation from the known strategy with this cadence.
+Conversely, ε=0.2 is a good choice for this particular environment since the vulture's weapon cools down in about 5 timesteps - and so it makes sense to try one deviation from the known strategy with this cadence.
 If ε is smaller then convergence to a winning strategy takes longer, if ε is larger then the bot struggles to develop a winning strategy at all as it's always losing from the chaos (The bot requires at least 10 timesteps to win, and can instantly lose if 1-2 of the actions in these timesteps are bad).

 #### Conclusions

-The use of:
+These modifications to a generic DQN:
-- separate Win+Loss buffers
+- separate Win+Loss experience buffers
-- buffer size approx 100-500 battles
+- buffer size approx 100-500 episodes (battles)
-- fixed ε=0.2
+- fixed ε=0.2 (or likely more generally, a non-trivial value for ε that we don't waste time annealing down to)
-- 10^5 random exploration before training begins
+- 10^5 random exploration before training begins (enough to fill the Win experience buffer)

-Means that the bot is then able to learn the optimal strategy in 2-3*10^4 timesteps, which is 5x faster than the time we need to spend on raw exploration.
+Mean that our algorithm is able to repeatably and successfully solve a problem with a 1% random success rate.

+#### Future Work

+- See if we can extend the algorithm to solve a harder kiting battle.
+Recall that _n_ is the environment parameter of the number of hits that the vulture requires to kill the zealot (and the zealot always kills the vulture in one hit).
+Perhapse the same algorithm can solve 3-kite or 4-kite.
+It's unlikely it will succeed for high values of n, as the amount of random exploration required to fill the win buffer will exponentially increase (it takes ~5 timesteps to fire once at the zealot and dance back, so the number of good random choices required for victory is O(n), and the probability of making enough good choices to win is then O(p^n)).
+Maybe: we can learn the beginnings of a successful strategy for, say n=4, by training an agent against n=2 and then slowly introducing n=3 and n=4 episodes into the conflict.
+Or by evenly cycling between battles of n=2,3,4 (only resulting in linear growth of the amount of initial exploration required to fill the win buffer).

+- Find other 1%-random-success problems and see if these modifications can solve problems of this nature in general.

+- Combine this work with (Foerster et al., 2017)'s on multi-unit micro battles in StarCraft to see if we can win multi-unit kiting battles (e.g. 5 Vultures vs. 5 Zealots).

 #### Implementation